MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 17. In the **Accounting** pane that appears, the **General** tab is displayed by default.
 Select the **Membership** tab.

-18. In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in the left-hand column.
+18. In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in a side column.
 The **Owners** sub-tab is displayed by default.
 In the **Owners** sub-tab, Joni Sherman should appear as the only group owner.

 19. Select the **Members** sub-tab.
 In the **Members** sub-tab, select the **Add members** button.